Sigmund Mogulesko: Romania, New York, and elsewhere

 With his partner Moishe Finkel, over the next decade Mogulesko dominated Yiddish theater in Romania.
 The Jigniţa Theatre, its orchestra, and Mogulesko were lauded as comparable to the level of the National Theater.
 Performing in Romanian as well as Yiddish, Mogulesko drew an audience that went beyond the Jewish community.
 During this period, he gave David Kessler his start in theater.

 At one point during this period, he and Finkel had a falling out, and he spent a summer doing garden cabaret with a quartet he formed; Finkel's troupe was unsuccessful without him, and they soon reached an understanding.

 In 1886 or 1887, Mogulesko moved to New York, where he promptly became one of the first Yiddish theater stars in the New World.
 He later founded the Rumanian Opera House on Manhattan's Lower East Side.
 The first performance was Goldfaden's unsuccessful January 1888 New York debut.
 In New York, he introduced Jacob Adler and Keni Lipzin to the American stage, who both became highly influential.

 According to the Jewish Encyclopedia, Mogulesko also performed in Russia, "Austria" (which at that time could mean anywhere in Cisleithania, and most likely means Galicia (Central Europe), probably Lvov, which had a thriving theater scene), and England.

 In June 1906, Mogulesko made a successful return tour to Romania, reviving Yiddish theater there after a decade of doldrums.
-He brought to Romania some of the hits of New York Yiddish theater, most of which were new in that venue: Shaykevich-Shomer's Di Emigrantn ("The Emigrants"), and Yekl Baltakse, Dos Groyse Glik ("Big Luck") by Kornblatt, and Der Umbakanter ("The Unknown") by Jacob Gordin.
+He brought to Romania some of the hits of New York Yiddish theater, most of which were new in that venue: Shaykevich-Shomer's Di Emigrantn ("The Emigrants") and Yekl Baltakse, and Der Umbakanter ("The Unknown") by Jacob Gordin.